Skip to main content

 You might know about the importance of taking nutritional supplements when you’re pregnant.
 But should you take vitamin and mineral supplements before pregnancy?

-Following a healthy diet and lifestyle lays the foundation for a healthy pregnancy and reduces the risk of diseases and birth defects.
-That’s why many experts recommend starting with the best fertility vitamins even before conception—because the period before getting pregnant is just as vital as pregnancy itself.
+Following a healthy diet lays the foundation for a healthy pregnancy and helps reduce the risk of complications and birth defects.
+That’s why many experts recommend starting pre pregnancy supplements early.
+The period before getting pregnant is just as vital as pregnancy itself.

-If you’re thinking of having a baby, it’s worth treating the three months before conception as an ideal time to prepare your body and health.
-Taking fertility vitamins and minerals before pregnancy can:
+If you’re thinking of having a baby, it’s worth treating the three months before conception as an ideal time to prepare your body and make it baby-ready.

 1. Support your fertility while you’re trying to conceive